MV Royal Daffodil (1962): Withdrawal

-Future
+Present

-In April 2019, Merseytravel confirmed that Liverpool City Sights had taken ownership of the vessel and it is to become a floating leisure attraction in Liverpool.
+In April 2019, Merseytravel confirmed that Liverpool City Sights had taken ownership of the vessel and it was to become a floating leisure attraction in Liverpool.
 In May 2019 the vessel travelled under tow from two tugs out of its East Float berth in Birkenhead to Carmet Marine in Bromborough.
 The ferry was partly refitted over Spring and Summer of 2019 before moving to a slipway in Manchester for her electrical rewiring and interior fixtures.
 Her engines and machinery inside her engine room were removed along with the propellers and generators.
 To achieve this, a section of port side hull was cut out below the waterline for the removal of the machinery.
 The interior of the ship, including the bridge was gutted and stripped of components.
 Her hull received a fresh coat of anti-fouling paint and was completely pressure washed.

-The ferry is hoped to be open to customers in its new berth in Canning Dock in the Spring-Summer of 2020, a year behind schedule.
-The vessel is to become an event space along with a mixed in bar and hotel.
+In December 2024, it began trading as a bar and restaurant named Daffodil from a permanent mooring in Canning Dock.

+The new 2026 Mersey ferry will be named Royal Daffodil.